libp2p/js-libp2p-webrtc/README.md

 npm test
 ```

-To run tests for Chome only:
+To run tests for Chrome only:

 ```shell
 npm run test:chrome